Frequently asked questions

 If you have any specific enquiries in relation to student housing (on-campus student residences) please contact

-A limited number of rooms in on campus accommodation will be available for semester 2, 2020 .
+A limited number of rooms for on campus accommodation will be available for the September Semester (203).
 To comply with current health restrictions, only single occupancy room with ensuite will be available.